 4. Sometimes, there are no buyers in the marketplace.
 This is the exception…

 For 5 years, we have suffered insecurity and uncertainly (never good for marketplaces), outright paralysis (ﬁnancial meltdown of 2008); inability to get ﬁnancing (new construction for lots and land), a log-jam of unsalable homes (frustrating the ability to move), and a glut of distressed properties systematically reducing home values (and de-motivating buyers because, ‘Next year the price will be even lower!’).For much of this time there were no buyers for city lots and rural buildable properties.
 While luxury and complex rural properties were losing 50% of their value, there were no jumbo loans and no buyers.
 Unemployment sucked an enormous number of prospective buyers out of the marketplace for the midrange homes.
 Distressed markets in California, Arizona, and Nevada cut off the normally vibrant ﬂow from out of state buyers affecting rural areas like Yamhill County’s wine region severely.
 Grass seed farms, normally a strength of our local economy, were a liability as seed prices crashed.
 In the same way timber properties crash when the lumber sales dive for lack of demand.It is challenging to incentivize buyers when they cannot be found!
 This has been our greatest challenge in selling.
 To some degree we had to hit bottom to ﬁrst attract the scavengers to clean-up the carnage and then the public to believe that the downside risk of buying today is low and the upside potential is great.
-Things are changing now and we have sales now providing the reason to believe we have hit the bottom and the buyers are coming back.
+We are grateful that the real estate market has recovered and properties are selling at a healthy rate.